-- With Eastern Europe economic recovery becoming firmer since 2018, the MTPA has through trade partnerships and consumer campaigns with players such as TUI, Turkish and EK boosted traffic from the said region.
+- · With Eastern Europe economic recovery becoming firmer since 2018, the MTPA has through trade partnerships and consumer campaigns with players such as TUI, Turkish and EK boosted traffic from the said region.
 Tourist arrivals from the CIS region grew by 14%, comprising Czech Republic [15.4%], Poland [12.9%] and Hungary [35%] from Jan to June 2019 - South East Asia was also targeted as part of the growth equation.
 Marketing resources were channelled in future trendy outbound markets, especially the ASEAN [South Korea, Malaysia, Singapore, Japan].
-A growth of some 8% was recorded. - ⇒ Boosting overall tourism growth by boosting tourist arrivals during the low season: July to September 2018.
+A growth of some 8% was recorded. - > Boosting overall tourism growth by boosting tourist arrivals during the low season: July to September 2018.
 The low season performance has been the key contributor to overall growth during the previous years.
 For FY 2018 - 19, MTPA carried mainly 'above the line' campaigns right from the beginning of March 2018 to boost arrivals for the months of July to September 2018.
 The performance has been positive with Germany registering 13.6% growth, Italy 10.5%, Switzerland 4.6%, South Africa 11.6% and India 9.7%.
-The Middle-East grew by 90.6% with Saudi Arabia being a star performer (278%), increasing from 2,364 tourists to 8,939 tourists for the same period. - Last but not least, the MTPA committed part of its marketing resources to address markets that have been disturbed for various reasons mentioned above: mainly China, India, UK and Reunion Island. - Since 2016, the Chinese market suffered from persistent drops in tourist arrivals.
+The Middle-East grew by 90.6% with Saudi Arabia being a star performer (278%), increasing from 2,364 tourists to 8,939 tourists for the same period. - marketing resources to address markets that have been disturbed for various reasons mentioned above: mainly China, India, UK and Reunion Island. - Since 2016, the Chinese market suffered from persistent drops in tourist arrivals.
 The MTPA have had several meetings with the private sector, and a Chinese Strategy workshop comprising all main players on the Chinese market was held in April 2019.
 The Board gave its greenlight to the main recommendations of the workshop to appoint a lifestyle PR and a Trade PR.
 Meanwhile, the MPTA Board has approved several additional projects with major OTAs such Tuniu, Ctrip, Qulv, amongst others and reinforced the destination's presence on social media, mainly Wechat and Weibo.
 Roadshows were also carried out with the Chinese trade. - India, after some good spell of growth, has shown sign of puffing in the first six months of 2019.
 The campaign 'Where else but Mauritius' was launched in April 2019 and Mauritius was visible through impactful visuals in key Tier 1 Indian cities.
 The main players were of the view that marketinwg efforts should be carried out to re-affirm the destination's position within the higher end.
-PR activities [Bollywood and Zee TV], participation in high-end fairs [SATTE and OTM], joint partnership with MK, roadshows focused on Tier 1 cities have been the main activities carried out on the Indian market. - In spite of the uncertainty associated with BREXIT, the MTPA was vigorous on the UK market with campaigns such as the Boxing Day, Kuoni shop campaign, Virgin Holiday campaigns and celebrity ones all ensuring that we remained 'top of the mind' and within the premium segment.
+PR activities [Bollywood and Zee TV], participation in high-end fairs [SATTE and OTM], joint partnership with MK, roadshows focused on Tier 1 cities have been the main activities carried out on the Indian market. - · In spite of the uncertainty associated with BREXIT, the MTPA was vigorous on the UK market with campaigns such as the Boxing Day, Kuoni shop numerous external factors, most of them, being campaign, Virgin Holiday campaigns and celebrity ones all ensuring that we remained 'top of the mind' and within the premium segment.

-• The "Continuité Territoriale" has had dire impacts on tourist arrivals from Reunion Island.
-MTPA has almost permanent recourse to joint price tactical promotions with MK and Air Australe.
+on tourist arrivals from Reunion Island.
+MTPA has India and China.
+Additionally, EK temporarily reduced almost permanent recourse to joint price tactical promotions with MK and Air Australe.

-Airlines injected a total of some 2.4 million seats during FY 2018-19.
-Part of the marketing resources were also channelled towards hub traffic which represented some 46% of total seats injected.
-On top of supporting 'Point to Point' airlines, the MPTA also went into joint partnerships especially with Emirates (EK), KLM/MK and Turkish Airlines to attract tourists from key cities not serviced by point to point airlines.
-Various joint campaigns were carried with Emirates (EK), Turkish Airlines and MK/KLM to motivate tourist traffic from the Nordic countries and UK, Eastern Europe and the Benelux markets respectively.
+Airlines injected a total of some 2.4 million seats BREXIT effect is expected to be adversely felt in were also channelled towards hub traffic which from key cities not serviced by point to point airlines.
+Various joint campaigns were carried with Emirates traffic from the Nordic countries and UK, Eastern 'Continuité Territoriale'.
+Europe and the Benelux markets respectively.